 This post and its subsequent parts have been merged into a single post.
 You should read that instead.

-The next post of this series will continue from that second word in the three-word summary, "Christ saves sinners".
+The next post of this series will at last discuss that first word in the three-word summary of the Gospel, "Christ".

 You may next want to read: